FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/storage_tool.md

 ### Contrast function

-`-The C 'option is used to compare the data of two nodes, which will be compared table by table, where the difference in' importTime 'is ignored during the transaction comparison, and the difference in the signature list is ignored during the block header comparison.。Examples are as follows:
+The '-C' option is used to compare the data of two nodes, which will be compared table by table, where the difference of 'importTime' is ignored during transaction comparison, and the difference of signature list is ignored during block header comparison。Examples are as follows:

 ```bash
 $ ./storageTool -C rocksdb ../node1/data/